-- (ii) aiding, abetting, counselling or procuring the carrying out of such terrorism, - (b) constitutes an attempt, conspiracy or incitement to commit an offence specified in paragraph (a), - (c) constitutes aiding, abetting, counselling or procuring the commission of an offence specified in paragraph (a), or - (d) would, in the case of an act done otherwise than in the Bailiwick, constitute an offence specified in paragraph (a), (b) or (c) if done in the Bailiwick, irrespective of the value of the property involved, and for the purposes of this definition having possession of any property shall be taken to be doing an act in relation to it.
+- (b) constitutes an attempt, conspiracy or incitement to commit an offence specified in paragraph (a), - (c) constitutes aiding, abetting, counselling or procuring the commission of an offence specified in paragraph (a), or - (d) would, in the case of an act done otherwise than in the Bailiwick, constitute an offence specified in paragraph (a),(b) or (c) if done in the Bailiwick,

-"transaction document" means a document which is a record of a transaction carried out by a financial services business with a customer or an introducer, and in this definition "protector" has the meaning in section 58 of the Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law, 2000°.
+"transaction document" means a document which is a record of a transaction carried out by a financial services business with a customer or an introducer, and in this definition "protector" has the meaning in section 58 of the Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law, 20001.